 Go around the property and see the various top views of the city.
-At some angle you can see the vast spread of the city.
+At some angle, you can see the vast spread of the city.
 Another angle you see the Falaknuma station and you can see the trains crawling through the city.
-And from yet another you see the rocky beds of Hyderabad.
-At the Sunset, sun plays with the landscape and it is just lovely there.
+And from yet another, you see the rocky beds of Hyderabad.
+At the Sunset, the sun plays with the landscape and it is just lovely there.

 Enjoy the Music on Hill Top